 News - We have had to completely re-install this site due to it being accessed inappropriately by unknown agents.
 It will take a while to do this from back-ups, but we will also take time to review and update our previous content.
 Until the contact form is available, you can contact us at

 For those interested, we have moved away from Wordpress and are now using Joomla 4.
 Hopefully, this will result in far less attempts to break our secure admin log-ins.

 NFHM is an initiative of the Australasian Federation of Family History Organisations (AFFHO).

 This popular initiative has received broad support from some of Australia’s leading government and non government organisations since its introduction in 2006.
 Originally only the first week in August, NFHM increased to include the whole month of August in 2013 to allow greater participation across Australia and New Zealand.
 NFHM is on again in 2022, although probably we will still be affected by Covid-19.
 Libraries and all history/genealogy groups are encouraged to hold events as their circumstances allow during August, and we expect some will choose be held on-line.
 The opening and closing ceremonies will be scheduled in the coming months.

-AFFHO is managed by an elected Council comprising of a voting member from each state or territory and New Zealand.
+AFFHO is managed by an elected Council comprising of a voting member from each state and territory in Australia, and from New Zealand.
 Councillors are elected annually by the member societies within their region.
 The Council also comprises non-voting delegates from those states that have a state association.
 Currently these are New South Wales/Australian Capital Territory, Queensland and Victoria.